• Skip to main content

 I told several people close to me that for the first time I really feel like my site reflects who I am.
 I’m at peace with what I’ve created and where things are going.
 I’m more than at peace.
 I’m truly excited.
 Except there is one thing I have to address to be at complete peace and feel completely free.
 It has to do with women in the church, why I’m not a Christian feminist, and how I would describe my beliefs.

 That’s why I’m writing this post.
 It’s a topic that people feel very strongly about and I would rather just address it head on.
 I don’t want someone to read a comment or something written about me somewhere and feel that I haven’t been honest.
-I have written about it before in another catch-all kind of post (All the Random September Thoughts), but haven’t put it all in one post which I am doing now because most newer readers will never see it there.
+I wrote about it in Why I Closed My “A Woman’s Freedom in Christ” Website, but haven’t put it all in one post which I am doing now because most newer readers will never see it there.
 All I ask is that you read the entire post before you respond or click away.

 So if you’ve read my site a long time none of this will be news to you.
 Some of you have walked through a similar journey, emailed with me about it, chatted with me in comments about it, etc. for many years.